AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Projects*

-We have added the Projected Start and Completion Dates to the list of fields for customizable project headers when using a layout template.
+We have added the [!UICONTROL Projected Start Date] and [!UICONTROL Projected Completion Date] to the list of fields for customizable project headers when using a layout template.

 **New limit with a confirmation message that displays the number of items added to a timesheet**